 - Ovo Vegetarians: Vegetarians who will eat eggs but avoid all other animal products, including dairy.

 - Vegans: Some consider veganism to be entirely separate from vegetarianism.
-Vegans also do not eat animal flesh or any other animal-derived product, including dairy and eggs.
+Vegans also do not eat animal flesh or other animal-derived products, including dairy and eggs.

 Two Variations of Vegetarianism